PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:02:28
+Last updated: 2024-04-02 18:03:01
-Random Quote: Don't compromise yourself.
-You are all you've got. - Janis Joplin
+Random Quote: Real success is finding your lifework in the work that you love. - David McCullough